Scholars programs at Ohio State provide community and engagement opportunities for students with specific interests, experiences or goals.

 The Young Scholars Program is an exceptional opportunity for academically talented middle-schoolers with high financial need who aspire to be the first in their family to complete college.
 The program accepts applications from eighth grade students in nine Ohio public-school school districts.
 Young Scholars complete a rigorous college preparatory curriculum before entering Ohio State.

-Stamps Eminence Fellows
+Stamps Eminence Scholarship Program

 Morrill Scholarship Program